Seeed-Studio/wiki-documents/docs/Introduction_to_Artificial_Intelligence_for_Makers.md

-### LOT & Sensors
+### IOT and Sensors

-**Smart Parking** Parking a vehicle in dense traffic environments often leads to an excess time of driving in search of free space which leads to congestions and environmental pollution.
+**Smart Parking** Parking a vehicle in dense traffic environments often leads to an excess time of driving in search of free space which leads to congestion and environmental pollution.
 Lack of guidance information to vacant parking spaces is one reason for inefficient parking behaviour.
 Smart parking sensors and technologies facilitate guidance of drivers to free parking spaces thereby improving parking efficiency.
 Currently, no such sensors or technologies are in use for the open parking lot.
 So there is still something to be done.
 [Deep Learning for Decentralized Parking Lot Occupancy](https://github.com/fabiocarrara/deep-parking)

 ![Alt text](https://raw.githubusercontent.com/SeeedDocument/Introduction_to_Artificial_Intelligence_for_Maker/master/1555055835602.png)